xcomponent/ReactiveXComponent.js/README.md

             //create a subscriber to subscribe
             var subscriber = session.createSubscriber();

-            //check if subscriber is exposed by xcApi if (subscriber.canSubscribe(componentName, stateMachineResponse)) {
+            //check if subscriber stateMachineResponse of is exposed by xcApi if (subscriber.canSubscribe(componentName, stateMachineResponse)) {
                 //stateMachineUpdateListener : callback executed when a message is received by the subscribed stateMachine var stateMachineUpdateListener = function (jsonData) {